Basement Leak Detection Vancouver

 Eavestroughs & Downspouts

-Generally, the one of the most likely culprits in the event of water leaking into through the basement walls is your eavestroughs and downspouts.
+Generally, the one of the most common culprits in the event of water leaking into through the basement walls is your eavestroughs and downspouts.
 Clogged downspouts cause eavestroughs to back up and spill rain water running off the roof down the side of the house where it can penetrate the siding or drain directly onto the foundation wall where tiny cracks will allow it to seep into the basement.
 It’s a fairly easy job to clean and inspect your eavestroughs, but many people are spooked working high off the ground.
 604-FIX-LEAK is here to assist you.

 Foundation Walls